molt-bot/openclaw-trading-assistant/README.md

 ### 4. 💬 Agentic Collaboration & Council

-*You are the CIO, moltbot is the Lead Trader.*
+*You are the CIO, openclaw is the Lead Trader.*

 * **Two-Way Strategy Debates:**
 * *User:* "I think Oil is going to tank because of the OPEC meeting."